Introduction & Welcome

 Students Gather Human Rights Testimonies in Kenya

-Eleven DePaul Law students, from the International Human Rights Law Practicum, visited Kakuma, Kenya to collect testimonies from Anuak refugees who were victims of a 2003 massacre, suffered at the hands of the Ethiopian state military and the Highlanders ethnic group.
+Eleven DePaul Law students, from the International Human Rights Law Practicum (IHRLP), visited Kakuma, Kenya to collect testimonies from Anuak refugees who were victims of a 2003 massacre, suffered at the hands of the Ethiopian state military and the Highlanders ethnic group.

 “Since the massacre, the Ethiopian state has failed to acknowledge its occurrence and the international community has done little to address the atrocities committed,” says Elisabeth Ward, executive director of the International Human Rights Law Institute and professor of the IHRLP.